MrColoo/DJI-Ronin-Remote-Controller-ESP32-ESP8266/README.md

 2. Connect to the WiFi network "RoninControl_Setup"
 3. Automatically the captive portal should open up, if it doesn't, open a web browser and navigate to `192.168.4.1`
 4. Configure your WiFi settings:
    - Enter your network SSID and password
    - Optionally configure static IP
 5. Save and wait for the device to restart

-NOTE: if the ESP connects successfully to the wifi, the generated wifi will disappear.
+NOTE: ✔ If the ESP connects successfully to the wifi, the generated wifi will disappear.
-        if the ESP can't connect to wifi after some attempts, it will restart in setup mode
+     ❌ If the ESP can't connect to wifi after some attempts, it will restart in setup mode

 ## 🎮 Usage